 1682 – Mary Rowlandson publishes A Narrative of the Captivity and Restoration of Mrs. Mary Rowlandson, describing her capture by Narragansett warriors and three months of captivity.

-1692 – In an outbreak of hysteria in and around Salem, Mass., hundreds of people, mostly women, are accused of witchcraft.
+1692 – In an outbreak of hysteria in and around Salem, Massachusetts, hundreds of people, mostly women, are accused of witchcraft.
 Nineteen are put to death.
 Most of the accused and the accusers are women.

 1701 – The first sexually integrated jury hears cases in Albany, New York.